-Sustainable economic development and environmental management are two key challenges facing the world today, on our Envrionment and Development with Integrated Fieldwork MSc you will be provided with high-quality interdisciplinary training to help you understand the many perspectives of different actors operating in the Global South.
+Sustainable economic development and environmental management are two key challenges facing the Global South.
+Our Environment and Development with Integrated Fieldwork MSc will provide you with high-quality interdisciplinary training to help you understand the many perspectives of different actors operating in the Global South.

 A key part of your learning will be based around an international field course to Tanzania, where you will gain first-hand practical experience and apply classroom-based learning in a developing country context.